Mirciulica15/UTCN_Summer_2023_Repo/Mircea-Talu/Linux Kernel Architecture.md

 ## Inode
 * Each file has an inode structure that is identified by an **i-number**
-* The inode contains the informatoin required to access the file
+* The inode contains the information required to access the file
-* It doesn't contain file name
+* It doesn't contain the file name
 ![image](https://github.com/bogdandragosvasile/UTCN_summer_2023/assets/36898665/0235daf7-1195-4777-9d43-a931ce7c4bd2)

 <br>